 The Palmengarten is a large park situated to the northwest of the inner city of Frankfurt.
-It was created in 1868 by a group of citizens citizens for both scientific and recreational purposes.
+It was created in 1868 by a group of citizens for both scientific and recreational purposes.

 The gardens, which cover an area of about twenty hectares (fifty acres) contain several greenhouses as well as beautiful flowerbeds and a large lake.